HappyMac3920/apple-mobileasset-list/README.md

 This also made me challenging and even those who are archiving such files.
 Since Apple is currently in the transition phase, I decided to create a list of Apple MobileAssets and to indicate which asset is used for what and if it moved to Pallas or not.
 If there is a MobileAsset that moved to pallas, I have also attached a curl command to send a request to the Apple server.

 The list is incomplete for now.
-If I have time, I will expand this gist with more MobileAssets.
+If I have time, I will expand this repo with more MobileAssets.